Access to Portland Aerial Tram is restricted.

 - Shriner’s Hospitals for Children – Portland employee cards

-- Patients of OHSU, VA Portland and Shriner’s Hospital
+- Patient tram passes* of OHSU, VA Portland and Shriner’s Hospital patients only

 Limited passengers.
 Tram operators will not allow more than 20 people at a time to ride in each of the two cabins, down from a normal capacity of 79 people per cabin.
 This helps passengers and operators to implement physical distancing guidance the governor and public health officials have established.

 General public ticket sales for the tram are expected to resume once risks of COVID-19 subside and hospital visitation restrictions are lifted.